ATARI 5200 Super System

 The Atari 5200 Controller turned out to be a huge problem for the system.
 The poor construction lead to many problems, very quickly.
 To start with let’s talk about the joystick.
 While it looks like a normal Atari 2600 style joystick you were familiar with at the time, it had one major difference.
 The stick does not self center.
 That means if you press it left (or any direction), and let go, it will stay in that position.
 The rubber boot around the bottom of the stick will attempt to center it back, but only slightly and even that wears out over time.
 This can make controlling games like Pac-Man, where you are trying to make quick twitch turns, very cumbersome and frustrating.
 I’m frankly amazed they designed it this way.
 Did anyone actually play with it before they shipped?

 But the problems don’t stop there.
-The number-pad buttons and Start/Pause/Reset buttons, which look like nice responsive buttons compared to the Coleco and Intellivision (if you ask me), are anything but.
+The number-pad buttons and Start/Pause/Reset buttons, which look like nice responsive buttons compared to the Coleco and Intellivision, are anything but.
 They are mushy and unresponsive and give the “feel” of not being pressed in.
-It odd.
+It’s odd.
 To make matters even worse, the contacts inside are notorious for oxidizing rather quickly, rendering the buttons useless.
 The number pad also allowed for overlays (also like the Coleco and Intellivision) so you could see what each button would do, if they worked…

 The final cherry on top is that the connection port style is different from the Atari 2600 style, meaning that no other controllers out there could be plugged into the 5200 and used instead.
 This was your only option, and it was a bad option.
 There are some third party adapters out in the web-world now thank goodness, but I have yet to try any.

 ATARI 5200 Games

 It a shame the controllers were such a problem for the 5200 as I like the games!
 The cartridges themselves are larger than their Atari 2600 cousins.
 They a square and have cool ridges on the sides.
 They feel more substantial and heavy than a standard 2600 cart.